organix/uFork/docs/sponsor.md

 and the embedded environment
 must decide when/if to resume processing.
-The usual policy for the Root Sponsor is to perpertually refill exhausted quotas.
+The usual policy for the Root Sponsor is to perpetually refill exhausted quotas.
 The [Run-Loop](run_loop.md) documentation has more details.

 ## Sponsorship Hierarchy